Youth Soccer to Advanced Soccer Drills and Tips Resource at CoachingAmericanSoccer.com

 • No whistles are to be used.

-• It is recommended that you not use goalkeepers in drills or scrimmages.
+• You are not to use goalkeepers in drills or scrimmages.
 This includes both players and parents.
 Players need to know the success of scoring.
 If parents are used to retrieve balls during drills, they should be well behind the goal.
+For 3- and 4-year olds, at a minimum, no players should be directed to stand in front of the goal to block shots.
+If players do this on their own, they should be asked to participate within the field of play.
+Players at all ages should be taught how to run back and take a proper defensive stance/position.

 • It is recommended that you not use the same “fun game” more than twice in one practice.